brooksdubois/FacePane/README.md

 Now you can open it like a normal app!

-#### This App Comes with No Guarantees, Warrantiees, or other Expectations...
+#### This App Comes with No Guarantees, Warrantees, or Other Expectations...
 The Code is Free For Anyone to Copy & Use!